youyanggu/covid19_projections/estimating-true-infections.md

 Once we have a reasonable estimate of the true number of newly infected individuals per day, we can use the reported deaths to compute the implied infection fatality rate (IFFR).
 The IIFR for the US was above 1% in March, stabilized at around 0.6% in April-May before decreasing to ~0.25% in July.
 This is further explained [below](implied-infection-fatality-rate-iifr).

+## Disclaimer

+All of the work presented on this page has not been peer-reviewed, and so we encourage reading this with a healthy dose of skepticism.
+This is just one possible take on the situation, and the results are subject to change based on new data.

+Note that our use of the term *infection fatality rate (IFR)* refers to true deaths divided by true infections. **It is not age-adjusted**.
+As a result, if there is an increasing prevalence of the disease in a younger population, then the IFR will decrease, despite the deadliness of the virus remaining unchanged among a particular age group.

-While all the methods on this page were developed independently, we want to note that this is not a novel approach.
+Furthermore, while all the methods on this page were developed independently, we want to note that this is not a novel approach.
 See prior work by [Peter Ellis](http://freerangestats.info/blog/2020/05/09/covid-population-incidence), [David Blake](https://medium.com/@dblake.mcg/making-the-o-zone-plots-2a83708f7d6a), and [Campbell et al](https://arxiv.org/pdf/2005.08459.pdf).

 [Back to Top](#top)